nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/convert-tslint-to-eslint.md

 # convert-tslint-to-eslint

-Converts a project from TSLint to ESLint.
+Convert a project from TSLint to ESLint

 ## Usage